 Most leaders deliver feedback on a regular basis.
 Feedback from the boss can be potentially rewarding, validating and motivating.
+But what if you’re the boss — getting feedback from your boss?
+Leaders are not immune to feeling challenged when they are on the receiving end of negative feedback.

 One of the reasons that it can be so difficult for leaders to digest negative feedback, according to Nancy Scheel, an executive coach who runs Jody Michael Associates’ Atlanta office, is lack of relevant or trusted support in its wake.